Skip to content

 Nature in the City

-The third floor features a classroom/recording studio with large doors and windows opening onto a rooftop patio.
-A custom-designed trellis with vines will surround the patio.
-The custom design features cables that nod to the historic streetcar cables that used to run along Burnside, and they provide separation from the busy street below.
+The third floor features a classroom with large doors and windows opening onto a rooftop patio.
+A custom-designed trellis with vines surround the patio.
+The design features cables that nod to the historic streetcar cables that used to run along Burnside, and they provide separation from the busy street below.